Scanning

 MIFARE Classic Flow

-Skip option.
-Tap Skip to bypass the user and dictionary lists when you only need publicly readable sectors (sector 0).
+• Skip option: Tap Skip to bypass dictionaries when you only need public sectors.

 NTAG / Ultralight Flow